LIVE+WORK STUDIOS

 What is the application process?

-We will select 8 applicants to visit us for an interview.
-The interview panel will be made up of a mix of AS220 residents and staff.
-During both the initial selection process and the interview, we score all applicants on the same scale in the following three areas:
+A panel of AS220 residents will select 6 applicants to visit us for an interview.
+The interview panel will be made up of AS220 residents and at least one AS220 staff member.
+The panel will score all applicants on the same scale in three areas:

-1. Demonstrated commitment to a creative practice (we don't judge people based on our subjective impressions of their art; rather we're looking for the role that artistic practice plays in their life).
+their commitment to their artistic practice (we do not judge applicants based on our subjective impressions of their art; rather we look at the role that artistic practice plays in the applicant’s life).

-The applicants with the highest scores after the interviews will be offered the spaces.
+The applicant with the highest score after the interviews will be offered the space.

 Affordable Housing regulations require that AS220 verify a new tenant’s income before they move in; AS220 staff will be in touch with you after you submit your application to begin the process of verifying your income.